Health & Wellness

 Melanoma is a common growth found on or in dogs made up of melanocytes, cells that produce the pigment melanin.

-“Melanomas aren't always malignant (aka cancerous),” Dr. Emily Singler, VMD, Fetch by The Dodo’s on-staff veterinarian, shares.
+“Melanomas aren't always malignant (aka cancerous),” Dr. Emily Singler, VMD, Fetch’s on-staff veterinarian, shares.
 But when cancerous, melanoma refers to an aggressive dog cancer that requires prompt treatment.

 This type of cancer is generally diagnosed in dogs 9 years and older.
 Breeds at higher risk include Chow Chows, Dobermans, Golden Retrievers, Gordon Setters, Irish Setters, Giant Schnauzers, Miniature Schnauzers, Scottish Terriers and other dogs with black coats.